pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/core-concepts.md

 A Policy Pack can contain one or more policies to enforce.
 Packs provide a way to group together similar policies.
 For example, you may decide to have one pack with AWS policies and another with Kubernetes-specific policies.
 That being said, there are no restrictions on which policies you combine within a pack, and you should pack them however makes sense for your organization.

 As part of CrossGuard, organization administrators can author and publish Policy Packs to the Pulumi Console.
-Publishing Policy Packs to the Pulumi Console is currently supported for the Node.js Policy SDK (TypeScript/JavaScript).
-Python support is [coming soon](https://github.com/pulumi/pulumi-policy/issues/211).

 ## Policy Group